-This fully funded programme is open to all senior pharmacists working for the NHS or in Health and Justice and offers a comprehensive mix of residential workshops, optional specialist study days, and small group support to build capability, confidence and networks across the wider system.
+It offers a comprehensive mix of residential workshops, optional online specialist study days, and small group support to build capability, confidence and networks across the wider system.

-The Top pharmacy leaders programme has been developed in conjunction with the NHS Leadership Academy as a self-directed programme delivered using experiential and action learning.
+The Chief Pharmaceutical Officer's pharmacy leaders development programme has been developed in conjunction with senior leaders from across the pharmacy profession as a self-directed programme, delivered using experiential and action learning.

 Components of the programme include:

-CPPE will deliver residential leadership training in partnership with the NHS Leadership Academy and this will include input from experienced senior leaders from across the NHS.
+CPPE will deliver residential leadership training.
+This will include input from experienced senior leaders from across the NHS.

 These workshops will be held on an annual basis according to need.

-A key part of the programme will be to build networks within pharmacy and the wider NHS.
-This will be facilitated by the residential nature of much of the programme and by the overlap between the waves of participants.
+A key part of the programme will be to build and sustain networks in pharmacy and the wider NHS.
+This will be facilitated by the residential nature of the programme.

-Those who are geographically close to each other may also choose to set up local learning sets to allow further networking and sharing of best practice within a region.
+You may also choose to set up online learning sets to allow further networking and sharing of best practice in a specific region or specialty.